okmynameissnp/FilmBookingApp_Angular_springboot_mysql/README.md

 ## Credits

-	Thanks to Raghul Thangavel.His Car Parking Project Helped Me to Convert Into this One.
+	Thanks to ANUDIP FOUNDATION AND MY TEACHER SHIVA SIR ,AND MY FRIENDS Pradeep,Gagan,Mahesh to bring this project to limelight.